LANBERT Media Qualification App

 Key Features

-- Qualify copper cable bandwidth for 2.5 / 5 / 10Gbps
+• Qualify copper or fiber cable bandwidth for up to 10Gbps

 Running the LANBERT test using the EtherScope nXG, LinkRunner 10G and/or CyberScope as endpoints over a long duration (up to 24 hours) serves as a “soak test” to identify the presence of intermittent issues and noise events that can corrupt network traffic.
 With easy-to-read trend graphs and the ability to drill down to 1-second granularity, LANBERT helps you identify exactly when errors occur.